Selecting a language will automatically trigger the translation of the page content.

 • Describe with simple means his training, his immediate environment and talk about subjects that correspond to immediate needs

-B1 corresponds to an independent user level (threshold level).
+B1 corresponds to a user level self-employed (level threshold).

 This means that you have the following capabilities: